acidanthera/OpenCorePkg/Staging/EnableGop/README.md

 desolder and reprogram your own NVRAM chip.
  - If testing via firmware insertion on an iMac, you will need the ability to disassemble your iMac and reprogram its NVRAM chip using a SOIC clip attached to a CH341A controller running on another computer.
- - If testing via VBIOS insertion (iMac or Mac Pro), you will need the ability to disassemble your system, likely remove the heat sink from the graphics card, and then reprogram its NVRAM chip using a SOIC clip attached to a CH341A controller running on another computer.
+ - If testing via vBIOS insertion (iMac or Mac Pro), you will need the ability to disassemble your system, likely remove the heat sink from the graphics card, and then reprogram its NVRAM chip using a SOIC clip attached to a CH341A controller running on another computer.
-   - If testing via VBIOS insertion, in some cases it may also be possible to use physical electrical connection to your GPU NVRAM chip in order to boot with no graphics, then connect to your machine with `ssh` (which must have been enabled beforehand) and reprogram the GPU NVRAM.
+   - If testing via vBIOS insertion, in some cases it may also be possible to use physical electrical connection to your GPU NVRAM chip in order to boot with no graphics, then connect to your machine with `ssh` (which must have been enabled beforehand) and reprogram the GPU NVRAM.
 Advice on this is not provided here, but may be found for instance on the iMac GPU related forum threads listed below.